luisdiogo2071317/azure-docs.pt-pt/articles/site-recovery/site-recovery-overview.md

 O Site Recovery pode gerir a replicação de:

 - VMs do Azure a replicarem entre regiões do Azure.
-- As VMs no local e os servidores físicos que replicam para o Azure ou para um site secundário.
+- VMs no local, VMs do Azure Stack e servidores físicos.

 ## <a name="what-does-site-recovery-provide"></a>O que proporciona o Site Recovery?